A-Series-of-Dice-Based-Events/RiseOfTheRunelords/Book 4/README.md

 ## TO DO
-  - many unique creatures
-    - Headless lord
-    - Forgefiend
-    - Harpy monks (incapacitation trait makes their captivating song useless)
-  - too low level creature adjustments
+  - too low level creature adjustments, for example incapacitation trait makes the Harpy Monk's captivating song useless
   - chamber of reduction hazard
   - xp & threat rating
   - treasure by level